 - A biopsy.
 Your doctor takes a sample of the tumor to test it for cancer and help guide your treatment.

 - Blood tests.
 You may get different tests to check the overall health of your blood, kidneys, and liver.
 Your doctor may also test for signs of a tumor, like high hormone levels.
-And if he thinks you have a genetic condition, you may also get a genetic test.
+And if they think you have a genetic condition, you may also get a genetic test.

 - Imaging.
 CT, MRI, X-ray, ultrasound, and bone scans can show where the tumor is and whether it has spread.